Q. Can I be hypnotised?

 Q. How much does therapy cost?

 I charge £50 for most one hour sessions including the complimentary free half an hour consultation.
-For quit smoking it is £150 which is over two sessions (sometimes just one is all that is needed) using a combination of EFT and hypnotherapy, with a Cd to play at home.
+For smoking cessation it is £175 which is over two sessions (sometimes just one is all that is needed) using a combination of EFT and hypnotherapy, with two Cds to play at home.
 Call me for more details on the Hypno-band, the virtual gastric band which is over five sessions, the first session is up to two hours long and the subsequent sessions are one and a half hours long and includes four Cd's at the cost of £350.
-My general weight loss sessions are five sessions long at the cost of £350.00 these are also one and a half hours long and include three Cds.
+My general weight loss sessions are five sessions long at the cost of £350 these are also one and a half hours long and include three Cds.

 Q. What is the Hypno-band weight loss system and does it involve surgery?